In Silico Functional Annotation of Rare CACNA1A Variants in Familial Hemiplegic Migraine

 Familial Hemiplegic Migraine Type 1 (FHM1):

 Familial Hemiplegic Migraine (FHM) is an autosomal dominant monogenic migraine syndrome with estimated prevalence approximately 1 in 50,000.
 Its defining feature is migraine with motor aura: episodes include transient hemiparesis or hemiplegia in addition to the visual and sensory aura that characterize ordinary migraine with aura.
 Three causative genes have been established: CACNA1A (FHM1, roughly 50% of FHM families), ATP1A2 (FHM2, roughly 25%), and SCN1A (FHM3, fewer than 5%).
-FHM1 mutations predominantly produce gain-of-function in Cav2.1: the activation threshold is reduced, more calcium enters the presynaptic terminal per action potential, and the resulting glutamate excess lowers the threshold for cortical spreading depression -- the slowly propagating wave of depolarization that underlies migraine aura.
+FHM1 mutations predominantly produce gain-of-function in Cav2.1: the activation threshold is reduced, more calcium enters the presynaptic terminal per action potential, and the resulting glutamate excess lowers the threshold for cortical spreading depression (the slowly propagating wave of depolarization that causes migraine aura).

 Beyond FHM1, CACNA1A variants cause at least three additional phenotypes: Episodic Ataxia type 2 (EA2), where loss-of-function variants produce episodes of cerebellar ataxia and vertigo; Spinocerebellar Ataxia type 6 (SCA6), from polyglutamine expansion in the C-terminal domain; and isolated absence epilepsy from isoform-specific variants.
 This clinical pleiotropy (the same gene causing migraine, ataxia, cerebellar degeneration, or epilepsy depending on which amino acid changes and in which direction) is what makes CACNA1A one of the most biologically interesting and clinically difficult loci in the human genome, and what makes a domain-aware variant predictor worth building.